Everyone, including writers, can become stressed with their work. And why wouldn’t they?

 No matter how hectic your schedule may be or how slow your work in progress is going take, give a moment each day and focus on your breathing.

 You’d be amazed how short your breathing becomes when you’re stressed out.
 Take long deep breaths and meditate in a quiet room or space.
 If you don’t have a quiet space, close your eyes and create the space in your head.
 Be creative if you have to.

 2. Take A Day Away From Your Work

 This may be controversial but getting away from the source that’s making you stress may be a good idea in the long run.
 Treat it as a vacation and even writers need one of those.

 You can take a day off, a week or however long you want.
 Remember to come back to it and take notes on exactly what you want to work on when you get back.
 Writing is a job and should be treated with the benefit of a vacation as well.

 3. Focus On The Small Things In Your Work That Make Up The Big Picture

 It may be a better idea to focus on the small things first because they’re easier to manage.
 We as writers don’t always have to start big but we can work our way up one step at a time.

-4. Don’t Make The Stress
+4. Don’t Create More Stress

 Be realistic about what you can do and in what time frame.
-Don’t try to be super writer and make yourself stress out when you don’t have to.
+Don’t try to be a super writer and make yourself stress out when you don’t have to.